 Periodontal Therapy An Overview

 The prompt and effective treatment of gum disease is the goal of periodontal therapy.
-Dr. O’Malley and the team at O’Malley Dental in Simpsonville provide personalized care for restoring and maintaining gum health, an important component of your overall oral health and physical well being.
+Dr. O’Malley and the team at O’Malley Dental in Simpsonville provide personalized dental care for restoring and maintaining gum health.
+This is an important component of your overall oral health and physical well being.